About Art Dealer Bob Scholte

 A Dealer’s Eye and Methodology

-Early Successes | Breakthrough with André Lhote
+Early Successes: Dutch TV debut with André Lhote

 The art trade opened doors to unique collaborations, including my involvement with the National Crime Squad’s Art & Antique Crime Unit.
 For a year, I gained rare insight into the darker side of the art world: forgeries, theft, fraud, and lost heritage.
 The lessons I learned there remain the foundation of my work: a trained eye, thorough research, and the courage to trust one’s intuition.